 Why the Dow Plunged This Morning

 At the time this article was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
 You can follow him on Twitter here.
-The Motley Fool owns shares of Bank of America and JPMorgan Chase.
+Motley Fool newsletter services have recommended writing a covered strangle position in American Express.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Fool has a disclosure policy.